 As many of us head off for the upcoming holidays, winter storms could bring dicey conditions on the roads.
 Know how to drive properly in the snow to keep yourself, your passengers and fellow drivers safe.

 1. Drive Slowly

-This seems like the most obvious of safety tips but it is one that many people simply seem to forget – the three-second rule.
-When you slow down, you allow more room between you and other cars, which can be an important factor if someone starts to slide.
+This seems like the most obvious of safety tips but it is one that many people simply seem to forget.
+When you slow down, you allow more room between you and other cars, which can be crucial if someone starts to slide.
 In addition, going slowly gives you the chance to respond appropriately, instead of having to slam on the brakes and find yourself spinning or sliding into a dangerous situation.

 When you start to brake on a slippery road and you panic slightly, thereby putting more pressure on the brakes, you are setting yourself up for a potentially dangerous skid.
-Remember to gently apply pressure to the brakes, even in a scary situation, to avoid having the brakes lock up.
+Gently apply pressure to the brakes, even in a scary situation, to avoid having the brakes lock up.

 If you do start to skid, lift your foot off the brakes and carefully steer the car in the direction that you want the car to go.

-Use common sense when it comes to driving in the snow.
+Last but least, be patient.
+Of all the winter driving tips out there, the most important is to use common sense.
 Remember that the only thing you have to prove is that you are careful enough to keep yourself and those near you safe, so being fast or careless is never worth it.
-During these snowy days, getting from Point A to Point B safely is all that matters.
+On snowy days, getting from Point A to Point B safely is all that matters.

 As winter sets in, be sure your car won’t leave you stranded.
 Start with Openbay.
 Compare pricing and book service from quality local shops with the click of a button.
 Openbay is car repair for today’s world.